kempisabelmaddie/IoT_PolyU/smartwatch/SmartMedication/Tutorial3.md

 }
 ```

-At this point, the watch's display does not come out as expected.
-The previous display is mixed with the new display.
-### add image here

 Therefore, an if-else statement needs to be added to the program, to differentiate when to display the clock, when to display the reminders.

 ### 1.2) Create a new variable <a name="variable"></a>